niklaskks/api-docs/source/index.md

 ### Endpoint
 `POST /v1/content_project/{CP_ID}/generate_content/{force}`

-In the example you have to exchange `{CP_ID}` with a valid content project id.
+In the example you have to exchange `{CP_ID}` with a valid Content Project ID.

 `{force}` is a query parameter which is used to define whether the content request should discard and regenerate existing content.
-This parameter is optional: If you didn't use the force parameter the default action is **force=false**.
+This parameter is optional, the default is **force=false**.

 ## Request status report for a content request
 ```python